 AIM students are encouraged to explore potential advisors in both math and the partner discipline.
 The math advisor should be chosen first, and the partner discipline advisor should be chosen in consultation with the math advisor.
 Exceptions may be allowed in special cases with the approval of the AIM Director in consultation with the AIM Graduate Admissions & Fellowships Committee.

-During the third year of study, students will work with their two co-advisors to prepare a thesis proposal.
+During the second or third year of study, students will work with their two co-advisors to prepare a thesis proposal.
 When the proposal is written and a committee is assembled, each student will then take a Preliminary examination (based on the proposal and related coursework) administered by the committee.
 Upon successful completion of the Preliminary examination and a sufficient fraction of the required coursework for the AIM Ph.D., the Director will recommend that the student advance to candidacy.

 How to Declare your Co-Advisors

 Preparing for interdisciplinary research requires the mastery of background information from two distinct fields of study, as well as careful planning.
 The AIM Thesis Proposal is a document that crystallizes the process of preparing for an extended research project.
 Unlike the Mathematics Ph.D. degree, the AIM Ph.D. degree emphasizes the Thesis Proposal because writing high-quality research proposals is an important skill to develop for work in many research careers.